 Hunting is a refreshing passion.
-We head into every hunt knowing that danger and injury is possible, though.
-Here are the most common hunting injuries.
+But, we head into every hunt knowing injuries can happen.

-Of course though, accidents are still going to happen.
+Of course, though, hunting-related accidents are still going to happen.
 But which ones do you think are the most common?

 Whitetail is the most sought-after game in our great nation.
-And being in a tree stand provides you with many advantages that can help you fill your tag.
-No shocker here though, sitting on a platform 20-30 feet in the air and climbing up in down in the dark with large boots covered in mud and water can often lead to a disaster.
+Deer hunting in a treestand provides you with many advantages that can help you fill your tag.
+This shouldn't shock anyone, though, as bowhunting from a platform 20-30 feet in the air and climbing up in down in the dark with large boots covered in mud and water can often lead to a disaster.

-Studies show that 1/3 of all hunters will experience a tree stand fall in some shape or form in their hunting career.
-Neck, back, and head injuries can be life altering.
-For the sake of you and your family, use a harness and any other products to minimize your chances of a tree stand accident.
+Studies show that a third of all hunters will experience a treestand fall in some shape or form in their hunting careers.
+Neck, back and head injuries can be life-altering.
+For the sake of you and your family, use a harness to minimize your chances of an accident.

-The hunting accident that often comes to minds of many is a misfire or shooting accident.
-Firearms and bows can be incredibly dangerous if improperly handled and is the sole reason states require safety courses as well as blaze orange attire while in the woods with a firearm.
+The hunting accident that often comes to minds of many is a misfire or shooting incident.
+Firearms and bows can be incredibly dangerous if improperly handled, which is the sole reason states require safety courses as well as blaze orange attire while in the woods with a firearm.

 When hunting with buddies, the rush of a hunt can often catch you in the heat of the moment.
 With lack of communication and safety, accidents can happen.

-Also, pulling the trigger when you see movement but are unsure if it is an animal sounds absurd.
+Also, pulling the trigger when you see movement but are unsure if it's an animal sounds absurd.
 But some hunters have done such a thing.
 The end result has ended in many deaths and serious injuries.
 Firearms are no joke, and we as hunters know that.
-But they are called accidents for a reason, and accidents happen.

-All around the world there is some kind of game to hunt.
-With that brings many different terrains and weather conditions.
+There's some kind of game to hunt all around the world, whether you're in California, Iowa, Georgia or Africa.
+With that comes many different terrains and weather conditions.
 Slips and falls are bound to happen, and they do, quite often.
-Depending on the terrain you slip and fall on, can determine the injury.
+The injury can depend on the terrain you slip and fall on.

 Taking caution and wearing proper footwear is always a great idea to focus on before hitting the woods or field.

-Guns and bows are fine tuned machines with a lot of complexity behind them.
-Sometimes they don't work correctly or there is a hunter error that can lead to some serious and gruesome injuries.
-Not super common, but every year you see a few.
+Guns and bows are fine-tuned machines with a lot of complexity behind them.
+Sometimes they don't work correctly or there's a hunter error that can lead to some serious and gruesome injuries.
+Not super common, but you see a few every year.

-And these type of injuries usually result in some horrific images of some mangled extremities like the story in this article.
-(Warning, it's gruesome)
+These injuries usually result in some horrific images of some mangled extremities like this story.
+We'll warn you now, though, it's gruesome.

-The headline on this one might have you wondering what that might be?
 This is injury isn't quite as tragic and won't change your life, but boy does it hurt.
-If you have hunted long enough, we are sure you have felt this quite a few times.
-A broken heart.
+If you've hunted long enough, we're sure you've felt this quite a few times.

-Bull Elk approaches your call in the deep timber only to come by at 20 yards without ever presenting you a shot…heart broken.
+A bull elk approaches your call in the deep timber only to come by at 20 yards without ever presenting you a shot.

-Big ol gobbler struts within range.
-Place the bead on his head and pull the trigger only to hear a click.
-Forgot to chamber a shell… heart broken.
+Five or six big ol' gobblers strut within range.
+You place the bead on one of their heads and pull the trigger only to hear a click.
+You forgot to chamber a shell.

 I could go on and on, and these moments are what keep us hunters coming back to the great outdoors.
-Obviously this injury is more figurative than literal but it might be the most common.
-I wanted to bring some light to this article instead of all the terrible hunting injuries that are out there and end on a good note.
+This injury is obviously more figurative than literal, but it might be the most common.

-Enjoy your hunts for what they are worth, and be safe out there.
+Enjoy your hunts for what they're worth and be safe out there!